dd1d3/LAB_110001/README.md

 ## About

 LAB_110001 is where I document my work breaking down malware how it's built, how it runs, and how to detect it.
-Each entry covers a real sample with a full walkthrough: from initial triage to disassembly, behavioral analysis, and IOC extraction.
+Each entry covers a real sample with a full walkthrough: from initial triage to disassembly, behavioral analysis

 ---